peterzimon/docs-api/handlebars-themes/helpers/config.md

 ---
 title: "@config"
 date: "2018-10-01"
-meta_title: "Ghost Handlebars Theme Helpers: @config"
+meta_title: "Handlebars Theme Helpers: @config"
 meta_description: "The @config property provides access to global data properties, which are available anywhere in your theme.
 Read more about Ghost themes ⚡️"
 keywords:
     - api